franbonafina/franbonafina/README.md

 ## About Me

-I'm a passionate software developer with a love for creating innovative solutions.
-My expertise lies in cloud app development and machine learning applications.
+I'm a passionate computer scientist with a love for creating innovative solutions.
+But, my expertise lies in cloud-based applications development.
 Also have experince with data governance.
 I enjoy working on projects that challenge me and allow me to learn and grow. 👀

 ## Let's Connect